segunsub/express-pet-editor/README.md

 # Pet Editor
 Fork and Clone down this repo.
 Run `npm install` to install dependecies.
-Run `npm start` to start the app and view it on port 8000.
+Run `npm start` to start the app and view it on `http://localhost:8000/`.

 ## Starter Code
 You are building a pet editor for a local animal shelter.
 However, this animal shelter will always have **exactly 3 pets** avaliable for adoption.
 You are to build the following features.
 You are allowed to create new files and edit the existing starter code as you see fit!